Cantate Domino. Psalm 98

 Alleluia, alleluia.
 [Psalm 118] The right hand of the Lord hath the pre-eminence: the right hand of the Lord bringeth mighty things to pass.
 Alleluia.
 [Rom 6, 9] Christ, being raised from the dead dieth no more: death hath no more dominion over him.
 Alleluia.

 St. John 16:5–15

-O be joyful in God, all ye lands; sing praises unto the honor of his Name: O come hither, and harken, all ye that fear God, and I will tell you what things he hath done for my soul.
-Alleluia.
+O be joyful in God, all ye lands; sing praises unto the honour of his Name: O come hither, and harken, all ye that fear God, and I will tell you what things he hath done for my soul, alleluia.

 Below are plainsong renditions of the Psalms as published in the Saint Dunstan’s Plainsong Psalter.

 The Offertory for this Sunday is from Psalm 66: “O be joyful in God, all ye lands; sing praises unto the honor of his Name: O come hither, and harken, all ye that fear God, and I will tell you what things he hath done for my soul.
 Alleluia.”